alexhenao001/MarsRovers/README.md

 There is some notion of fleet command provided by a singleton class.

-Rovers should be able to process a single command.
+Rovers should be able to process a single command

- - Turn

 Rovers should only move if it's safe